TITLE: Department Director I

 - Consulting with internal executives, administrators, faculty, staff, and students regarding crime victimization, vulnerability, criminal justice system issues, public safety problems, parking issues, civil liability, and/or other public safety issues.

-Bachelor’s Degree in business administration or related area.
+Bachelor’s Degree in an area as specified in the Position Specific Duties and Responsibilities section above.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
-Ten years of progressively responsible, professional experience related to area of assignment, including four years in a senior administrative capacity.
+Five years of progressively responsible, professional experience related to area of assignment, including four years in a management or leadership capacity.

 KNOWLEDGE AND SKILLS